By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Looking at the SEMrush Sensor Deviation (from the average volatility) for the UK:

-E-A-T being the type of sites that Google wants to see a higher level of Expertise, Authority, and Trust.
-For example, Google wants to see Doctors (or other suitably qualified professionals) write, or review medical style articles.
+E-A-T being the type of site that Google wants to see a higher level of Expertise, Authority, and Trust.
+For example, Google wants to see Doctors (or other suitably qualified professionals) write or review medical-style articles.

-It is interesting that the volatility for these sectors is much higher in the UK than the US.
-It is possible that different phases of the Google update or different tests of an update are being rolled out in different geographical areas.
+Interestingly, the volatility for these sectors is much higher in the UK than in the US.
+It is possible that different phases of the Google update or various tests of an update are being rolled out in different geographical areas.

-It is difficult to say what is going on in the US at this time.
+It isn’t very easy to say what is going on in the US at this time.